 - Zeus's son Sarpedon dies fighting for the Trojans, but he seems to be genuinely upset.
 And Aeneas, the one surviving Trojan, is Zeus's grandson in some versions of the myth.
 Seeing what happens to Aeneas afterwards...

 - Zeus and Poseidon were unique in that they averted this trope.
 While they didn't do much in the way of actual parenting, they went out of their way to give gifts and support to their demigod progeny.
+(Zeus had a lot of children due to his philandering, but he did try to do his best to take responsibility for them.)
 Poseidon in particular was a Papa Wolf to his son Polyphemus and made Odysseus' journey home a living nightmare for blinding his son.

 - In Psychonauts, the final boss of Raz and Coach Oleander's minds are their grotesque antagonistic fathers.
 In Raz's case, it's all in his head — his dad shows up and helps him defeat the monster.

 - Jecht from Final Fantasy X is an abusive, alcoholic Jerk Jock of a dad.
 The nemesis relationship between himself and his son Tidus was heightened by the fact that both played the same sport, and Jecht went for the Drill Sergeant Nasty method of teaching and was too vain to admit his son might ever be anywhere near as good as him.
 Later, he was transformed into the Eldritch Abomination that terrorizes the entire world.
 Surprisingly, the trope is somewhat subverted, because Jecht becomes increasingly sympathetic as the game goes on, especially as Tidus comes to realizes that some of his Freudian Issues are his own problems and not his father's fault.
 Though Jecht does admit at the end he was a pretty crappy father too.